fniessink/next-action/README.md

 ### Running quality checks

 The tools Mypy, Pylint, Pycodestyle, Pydocstyle, Bandit, Pyroma, and Vulture are used to check for quality issues in the Python code.
 Shellcheck is used evaluate the Bash code.
-Gherkin feature files are chcked with Gherkin-lint.
+Gherkin feature files are checked with Gherkin-lint.
 The Markdown files are evaluated with Markdownlint.
 The Dockerfile is checked with Hadolint.
 The docker-compose.yml is checked with Docker-compose.